remyoudompheng/pyroclastic/README.md

    through determinants modulo small primes
 3. Class group structure, which computes matrix kernels modulo prime factors of the class number

+Each step is available as a separate command:

+* `pyroclastic-sieve`: performs the sieve and creates the initial relation file
+* `pyroclastic-relations`: eliminates relations to build a smaller matrix
+* `pyroclastic-linalg`: computes the class number using large determinants
+* `pyroclastic-groupstruct`: computes an explicit isomorphism with a product of cyclic groups

+An additional command `pyroclastic-smoothrel` can be used to compute coordinates for an arbitrary prime ideal.
+It can run quickly even with a low-power GPU.

 ## Bibliography